 In our previous post we talked about timing and changing the way we do things when communication issues and pain points can no longer be ignored.
-We start looking for solutions to solve internal problems – usually within a restricted budget.
+We start looking for corporate intranet solutions to solve internal problems – usually within a restricted budget.

 When a company’s structure is changing, its intranet needs to be able to allow employees to work together more efficiently.
 This might mean improved communication processes, streamlined account access and general openness of project status and objectives.

-- What the business communication issues are and the related pain points
+- What the business communication issues are and the related pain points with accessing resources

 - When the intranet project needs to be completed by